Pooriajy/smart-home/assets/README.md

 # Assets Folder

-The **docs** or **assets** folder is used to store various media files and assets that are utilized in your project.
-This folder serves as a central location for images, icons, audio files, video files, and other media resources used in your project.
+The **docs** or **assets** folder is used to store various media files and assets that are utilized in the project.
+This folder serves as a central location for images, icons, audio files, video files, and other media resources used in the project.

 ## Purpose